Carpet cleaner making a difference

 Plugging the carpet cleaner

 2. Set up the equipment by unravelling the wire and plugging into a socket outside of the room.
 The carpet cleaner manoeuvres on wheels and is perfectly lightweight for your convenience.
-You can hire an RCD breaker to plug the cleaner for maximum safety.
+You advise using an RCD breaker for maximum safety which you can purchase at the checkout via your online order or at your local branch.

 4. Build the floor cleaning wand from the three compartments provided.
-There are different nozzles you can use depending on the situation (upholstery or carpets).
+There are different nozzles you can use depending on whether you're cleaning upholstery or carpets.
 Attach the nozzle firmly to the end of the wand.
 Follow the manual to to complete this step and lock the wand into place once built.

 Connecting hoses onto the Karcher carpet cleaner